-Joe Wilferth, Associate Dean of the College of Arts & Sciences, teaches graduate and
+Joe Wilferth, Interim Dean for the College of Arts & Sciences, teaches graduate and

 undergraduate courses in professional writing, environmental rhetoric, rhetorical